dslab-epfl/svshi/svshi/documentation/documentation.md

 Note that, since the state (both physical and app-specific) can be updated concurrently by periodic apps and by apps reacting to incoming telegrams, a lock is used to **synchronize** the modifications and avoid deadlocks and re-orderings.

 As explained previously, all apps are **executed** in the **same way** and in the **same order**: first non-privileged apps in alphabetical order, then privileged ones again in alphabetical order.
 The execution happens in the following manner: first, we generate copies of the physical state and the app state for each app that needs to be executed.
-Then, sequentially, each app is run _on its own copy of the physical and app state_; if invariants are not preserved and the physical state was valid, we prevent the app from running again (see [Runtime verification](#4233-runtime-verification)), otherwise the app state is updated and the physical state is saved to later propagate it.
+Then, sequentially, each app is run _on its own copy of the physical and app state_; if invariants are not preserved and the physical state was valid before the execution, we prevent the app from running again (see [Runtime verification](#4233-runtime-verification)), otherwise the app state is updated and the physical state is saved to later propagate it.
 Once the new physical states resulting from all the apps' executions have been recorded, we **merge** them together with the old state before execution, and we update the local physical state.
 Finally, we write to the KNX bus for just the final values given to the updated fields of the state, and we notify the listeners of the changes.

 This execution plan has the advantage of sending **less data** through the KNX bus, as apps are executed in batches and state updates are coalesced to only take into account the latest value, discarding all intermediate states.
+It also avoids sending unnecessary telegrams that would ask a device to change its state to its current value (e.g., send an "on" command to a light that is already in "on" state).
 Moreover, apart from the initialization phase, **no reads** are sent to the KNX bus.
-Furthermore, another benefit of keeping a local copy of the physical state is that it is possible for apps to read the state of devices that are usually **write-only** in a KNX-only usage, such as actuators.
+Furthermore, another benefit of keeping a local copy of the physical state is that it is possible for apps to read the state of devices that are usually **write-only** in a KNX-only usage, such as some actuators.

 On the other hand, the distributed nature of KNX is lost, as most logic is **centralized** in SVSHI.

 ## 5 Prototype & evaluation